Alternative Education License students will take these graduate-level courses (6 credits):

 This course examines how philosophy, classroom strategies, and known research may be combined into a team approach including students, parents, and other professionals to better meet the intellectual, personal, social needs of diverse populations of alternative learners at the classroom, building, and district levels.
 Special emphasis will be given to the effective schools body of research.

-Reflective paper based on program learning outcomes and InTASC Teaching Standards.
+A reflective paper based on program learning outcomes and InTASC Teaching Standards is required in each course.

 After completion of this program, candidates will: